 Talking about end of life can be hard for patients and their loved ones.
-This guide provides information for both patients and caregivers about what to expect when someone is nearing the end of life, hospice care and advance care planning.
+This guide provides information for both patients and caregivers about advance care planning, what to expect when someone is nearing the end of life and hospice care.
 Making health care decisions in advance and sharing them with family, caregivers, and healthcare providers helps ensure that the patient's wishes are understood.
 We hope that this information will help prepare you for the future and guide you to the support and care you may need.

 See the Managing Side Effects: Palliative Care InfoGuide for more information and resources.